mbrenn3/3D-printed-oxygen-devices/lab-notebook.md

 Took more than an hour for the SS calibration intensity values to steady.
-I wonder if the slow action of SS is due to it not being opened in a nitrogen environment. after the third time point the tube was placed in the 5% CO2 bal.
+I wonder if the slow action of SS is due to it not being opened in a nitrogen environment. after the fourth time point the tube was placed in the 5% CO2 bal.
 N2 tube.